MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 |**Intune/EMS** <br/> |You add an Office 365 subscription to your organization.  <br/> |You add an Azure subscription to your organization from the Azure portal.  <br/> |NA  <br/> |You add a Dynamics 365 subscription to your organization.  <br/> |
 |**Dynamics 365** <br/> |You add an Office 365 subscription to your organization.  <br/> |You add an Azure subscription to your organization from the Azure portal.  <br/> |You add an Intune/EMS subscription to your organization.  <br/> |NA  <br/> |

-An easy way to add subscriptions to your organization for Microsoft SaaS-based services is through the Office 365 Admin center:
+An easy way to add subscriptions to your organization for Microsoft SaaS-based services is through the admin center:

 1. Sign in to the Microsoft 365 admin center ([https://admin.microsoft.com](https://admin.microsoft.com)) with your global administrator account.